20klompr/xPro-V5/USB_guide.md

+# USB Cable

+**The CNC xPRO V5 requires a USB-A to USB-C cable, it is recommended to use a cable with shielding and a ferrite.
+USB-C to USB-C cables will not work.**

 # GCode Senders

 **We recommend using CNCjs Desktop to control the CNC xPro V5, however, the other Gcode Senders listed below will work as well**